rafabt-hub/hairday-project/README.md

-HairDay Project
+Hairday Project

-Description

-The HairDay Project is a simple application designed for scheduling appointments in beauty salons.
-It allows users to book services by selecting a date, time, and providing names.
+Hairday Project is a web application for managing beauty salon appointments.
+Users can schedule appointments by selecting the date, time, and entering their name.
+They can also view scheduled appointments by date and cancel them if needed.

 Features

-Simple appointment booking with date, time, and names.
+Book an appointment by selecting a date, time, and entering a name.

-Basic schedule management for professionals.
+View scheduled appointments filtered by date.

+Cancel appointments when necessary.

+Technologies Used

+HTML

+CSS

+JavaScript

+npm for package management and task automation